Master mix (PCR)

-A master mix is a mixture containing precursors and enzymes used as an ingredient in RT-PCR techniques in molecular biology.
+A master mix is a mixture containing precursors and enzymes used as an ingredient in polymerase chain reaction techniques in molecular biology.
 Such mixtures contain a mixture dNTPs (required as a substrate for the building of new DNA strands), MgCl2, Taq polymerase (an enzyme required to building new DNA strands), a pH buffer and come mixed in nuclease-free water.

 Master mixes for real-time PCR include a fluorescent compound (frequently SYBR green), and the choice of mix also influence test sensitivity and consistency.

 Differences in the choice of master mixes can sometimes explain difference in experimental results, a particular case being the measurement of telomere length.